Note: Please be patient with these early chapters; I was very young when I started!

 "We've been over that period several times.
 There were no significant events in your life.
 No traumatizing experiences.
 There was no reason for a delusion to begin then."

 "Well, it's fortunate for the both of us that it's not a delusion."
-His voice was quiet, softer than normal; Aerith wondered how many times he had told himself the same thing.
+His voice was quieter than normal; Aerith wondered how many times he had told himself the same thing.

 "Yes," he shifted slightly, rigid now with something like anticipation.
 "Lately I have been thinking that in comes down to the lexicon."